distbit0/distbit.xyz/_posts/2023-07-21-short-twap-periods-hinder-correction-of-erroneous-samples.md

 ---
-title: "Short twap periods hinder correction of erroneous samples"
+articleUrl: https://distbit.xyz/Short-twap-periods-hinder-correction-of-erroneous-samples
+author: distbit
+category: blog
+date: '2023-07-21 00:00 '
+description: null
+headerImage: false
 layout: post
-date: 2023-07-21 00:00
-headerImage: false
-category: blog
-author: distbit
-description:
-articleUrl: https://distbit.xyz/Short-twap-periods-hinder-correction-of-erroneous-samples
----
+tag:
+- main
+title: Short twap periods hinder correction of erroneous samples

-Samples used to calculate a TWAP are susceptible to price manipulation attacks whereby the underlying market is temporarily manipulated by an attacker with the goal of impacting the price recorded for a given TWAP sample.
+---Samples used to calculate a TWAP are susceptible to price manipulation attacks whereby the underlying market is temporarily manipulated by an attacker with the goal of impacting the price recorded for a given TWAP sample.

 Assuming the weight assigned to a given TWAP sample is proportional to the duration between when it was logged and when the next sample was logged, the above attack can be effectively mitigated.